 For most people the convenience of popping in a capsule and pressing a button is everything.
 Some of us can’t function that well before the first few sips of coffee.
 Let’s take a semi-automatic, the standard when we are talking espresso.
 Measuring, grinding, tamping, timing, etc… Seems like a long journey to that first elusive coffee sip.
 That’s why a capsule based espresso maker is so convenient… A super automatic espresso machine is a great alternative, but still, it’s not quite as convenient as a Nespresso machine, and they are a few times more expensive.
 The conclusion is very simple, from a convenience perspective, Nespresso is the winner.

 This is where a lot of people have a hard time deciding.
-On one hand the upfront cost of a Nespresso machine is decent, and it won’t break the bank.
+On one hand, the upfront cost of a Nespresso machine is decent, and it won’t break the bank.
 In the long run though, capsules are going to be more expensive.
-On the other hand, a good espresso machine is more expensive, but you’ll save money on coffee in the the long run.
+On the other hand, a good espresso machine is more expensive, but you’ll save money on coffee in time.

 Many people think: “Oh I’ll buy this inexpensive espresso machine, that is around $100.”
 But in reality, you need more than a cheap semi automatic.
 You also need a decent tamper, and you also need a good coffee grinder.
 Espresso brewing needs precisely ground beans, and your blade grinder is just not right for this.
 Take a look at our article on how to make espresso, for more explanations on the subject.